 - Provide verification of enrollment at an eligible school

 If you meet all the above requirements, you're on the right track to submitting a successful McDonald's scholarship application.

 Keep in mind that deadlines and other application requirements may vary based on your local RMHC.
 However, you'll most likely be asked to provide the following materials for your scholarship application:

 - SAT/ACT scores

 - Personal statement addressing your background, career goals, community commitment, and any unique personal circumstances or characteristics.
 Your statement should likely be fewer than 1000 words.

 - Letters of recommendation - these should come from teachers or mentors who can speak to your abilities and commitment to education.

 How Do You Submit an Application?

 This page should update with more information about submitting an application once the new scholarship opens in October.
-You'll likely apply by submitting an application online through this website.
 Until then, you can get more information by contacting your local RMHC.